Care Guide

 Our wood rings are highly water resistant and have a very durable outer coating.
 However, prolonged exposure to water can damage the finish over time.
 Washing your hands is no problem as with the occasional shower, but limiting exposure to water will maximize the life of any piece.

-Saltwater is not friendly to wood rings, so we recommend to take your ring off when heading to the beach or about to take a swim.
+Saltwater is not friendly to wood rings, so we recommend to take your ring off when heading to the beach taking a swim.

-Purrel and other similar gel based sanitizers as well as solvents can damage the finish.
+Purrel and other similar gel based sanitizers as well as solvents can damage the finish with repeated exposure.
 A simple solution is to take your ring off, apply Purrel, then place your ring back on.

 If you are performing activities such as rock climbing where your ring can get knocked repeatedly, we recommend to pocket the ring.

-Our free lifetime refinishing policy covers all of our jewelry such as putting another coat of our wood ring finish or polishing a gold ring so rest assured!
+Our free lifetime refinishing policy covers all of our jewelry such as putting another coat of our wood ring finish/buffing or polishing a gold ring so rest assured!

 Avoid saltwater and showering with your silver jewelry as this can accelerate the tarnishing process.